paparazzi/paparazzi/doc/sphinx/source/user_guide/flight_plans.rst

 max_dist_from_home
     A radius representing the maximum allowed distance (in meters) from the HOME waypoint.
-    Exceeding this value (ie flying outside the circle with this radius) will trigger an exception.
+    Flying outside this circle point will trigger the *home* mode.
-    It is up to you to define the block to be executed (ie what to do) for the exception.
+    This behavior is overrided by the *geofence_sector* optional attribute.

 ground_alt
     The ground altitude (in meters), Above Sea Level where you are flying.